40 Words You Think Are Antonyms but Aren’t

 Something can be useless for a particular task even while it is fully operative, aka, functioning, or in working order.
 Useful is the best word to express the opposite of useless.
 Example: New batteries made the television remote operative but it was completely useless as a hairbrush.
 Here are 41 little grammar rules you can follow to sound smarter.

 Since worthless means of no value, its antonym is of great merit or value, not just passable or adequate.
 Example: The barren tree was worthless as shelter from the rain but the abandoned shed provided adequate cover for a while.
-These are the 11 spelling and grammar rules no one can agree on.

 It is possible to understand or comprehend something yet be unable to explain it correctly, the primary definition of misinterpret.
 Example: Reading the CliffsNotes helped me understand Toni Morrison’s Beloved.
 I know Jackie understood the novel even though her book report misinterpreted its central tenets.
 Try these fancy words if you want to sound smarter.